Can you drown in the dead sea?

 Image by Ri Butov from Pixabay

-The Dead Sea has an extremely high salt concentration, which makes the water very buoyant.
+The Dead Sea is a unique body of water located between Jordan, Israel, and Palestine in the Middle East.
+It has an extremely high salt concentration, which makes the water very buoyant.
 This high salt content makes it nearly impossible to sink or drown.

 When you enter the Dead Sea and lie on your back, you will naturally float on the surface due to the buoyancy provided by the high salt concentration.
 Buoyancy is the upward force exerted by a fluid on an object submerged or floating in it.
 The buoyant force on an object immersed in a fluid is equal to the weight of the fluid displaced by the object.